-- Beware of accidentally pushing customers to call you by giving your hotline a fabulously customer-friendly name.
+- Beware of accidentally pushing customers to call you by giving your only hotline a fabulously customer-friendly name.

-- If you advertise yourself as easy to deal with, make sure your language lives up to this expectation.
-For example, don't confuse readers by using three different words for the same thing ("inquiry", "question" and "query").
+- If you advertise yourself as easy to deal with, make sure your language lives up to the expectation.
+For example, don’t confuse readers by using three different words for the same thing (“inquiry”, “question” and “query”).

 - People feel more at ease when you speak their language.
 This includes writing to UK customers in British English, and to US customers in American English.
 If you have customers in different countries, you’ll demonstrate customer focus by setting up localised email templates.

 The opening times are convenient, even if carelessly expressed.
 (Why add a zero sometimes but not always?
 Why not drop all zeroes altogether?)

 But which number to call?
 Sabine’s electric toothbrush has LEDs – does that make it a lighting product?
 Or is it a case for the skincare team?